 IN 1955 SIR DAVID BROWN MOVED ASTON MARTIN TO NEWPORT PAGNELL AND LATER INTRODUCED WORKS SERVICE, SETTING THE COMPANY ON A PATH THAT NEVER WAVERED IN PURSUIT OF UNCOMPROMISING EXCELLENCE, INNOVATION AND UNDERSTATED STYLE.

-Upon his acquisition of Aston Martin in 1947, English industrialist Sir David Brown came to the realisation that the company’s factory in Feltham, Essex lacked the space for his expansion plans.
+Upon his acquisition of Aston Martin in 1947, English industrialist Sir David Brown came to the realisation that the company’s factory in Feltham, Middlesex lacked the space for his expansion plans.
 His solution was to purchase Salmons coachbuilding works in Newport Pagnell in 1954.
 Drawn also by the coachbuilding skills honed at the factory since 1830, this was the genesis of a new era for Aston Martin.
 Becoming the global headquarters, Aston Martin Works was also established at

 Newport Pagnell as the marque’s service division.